Pasquale Leonardi Cattolica

 Count Pasquale Leonardi Cattolica (Naples, 12 February 1854 – Rome, 26 March 1924) was an Italian admiral and politician.
 He was Minister of the Navy of the Kingdom of Italy during the Italo-Turkish War.

 Early life

-Pasquale Leonardi Cattolica was the son of Edoardo Leonardi Cattolica and his wife and Giulia Vacca.
+Pasquale Leonardi Cattolica was the son of Edoardo Leonardi Cattolica and his wife Giulia Vacca.
 He enrolled in the Royal Naval School of Naples in 1868, graduating from the University of Naples in engineering with a specialisation in mathematics in 1872, with the rank of ensign.
 He was to marry Agata, daughter of his mathematics professor Emanuele Fergola.